ibm-cloud-docs/appid/tutorial-attributes.md

   2. Use a base64 encoder to encode your authorization information.
   3. Copy the output to use in the following command.

+  It is not recommended to use a browser-based encoder in production applications.
+  {: tip}

 4. Sign in by using the APIs to obtain your access token information.
 The token that is returned is encoded.

   ```